Katmai Coastal Bears Adventure

 My assistant, Jaclyn, and I are always available to answer any questions you may have leading up to the workshop- simply call or email and we can help you as best we can.

-Additionally, we will plan a Zoom meeting 4-6 weeks prior to the start of our workshop.
+Additionally, we will plan a Zoom meeting 6 – 8 weeks prior to the start of our workshop.
 There, you can meet your fellow workshop participants, ask any questions before traveling, receive insights and recommendations for reference books, and much more.

-Tuition for the workshop is $9,495 USD for double occupancy per person.
+Tuition for the workshop is $11,495 USD for double occupancy per person.

-We have three cabins available for single occupancy with their own private bathroom for an additional cost of $1,800.
+We have three cabins available for single occupancy with their own private bathroom for an additional supplemental cost of $1,800.
 If this is of interest to you, please make sure to select the single cabin option during checkout.

-If you would like to reserve your spot on this workshop, you can do so with a $3,995 USD deposit.
-The balance of the workshop fee, is due 3 months prior to the first day of the workshop.
+If you would like to reserve your spot on this workshop, you can do so with a $5,595.00 USD non-refundable deposit (see fine print section below).

+The remaining balance of the workshop is due 3 months prior to the first day of the workshop.
 If you are in need of a special payment arrangement, please reach out and we are happy to work with you.

-Our charter flights from Kodiak to our expedition vessel have a total weight limit that is strictly enforced.
+Our private charter flights from Kodiak to our expedition vessel have a total weight limit that is strictly enforced.
 We ask all participants to pack lightly for our days on the ship.
 We will communicate the exact weight allowance as we get closer to our departure date, as it will depend on the total person weight of our group in total.

 There is always a chance that inclement weather could delay our flights into or out of Kodiak and/or to the M/V we will be staying on.
 Situations like this are beyond my and my team’s control, and is why we HIGHLY suggest you purchase Travel Insurance.